-It can take up to 14 days from exposure to an infected person to develop COVID-19 We therefore recommend that you stay at home away from others for 14 days from your last date of contact with the infected person.
-There is also an option to quarantine for ten days from the last date of contact, but you must continue to maintain strict physical distancing of at least six
+It can take up to 14 days from exposure to an infected person to develop COVID-19.
+We therefore recommend that you stay at home away from others for 14 days from your last date of contact with the infected person.
+There are shorter quarantine options for those who absolutely can't quarantine for 14 days that you can discuss with your medical provider.